DimitriPalmer22/Relapse-Code-Documentation/Documentation/Post-VS Design Changes.md

 	- Keep in mind, the palm is still facing upward in all these motions so that the UI is still visible.
 - We are now gonna use both hands to reload.
 Powers are disabled while reloading.
 - Gun recoil animation
+- While the player is relapsing, shake the left hand.

 ## Auditory
 -